linkedin/smart-arg/README.md

-# Introduction to Smart Arguments Suite (`smart-arg`)
+# Introduction to Smart Argument Suite (`smart-arg`)

-Smart Arguments Suite (`smart-arg`) is a slim and handy Python library that help one work safely and conveniently with the arguments that are represented by the immutable argument class ([`NameTuple`](https://docs.python.org/3.7/library/typing.html?highlight=namedtuple#typing.NamedTuple) or [`dataclass`](https://docs.python.org/3.7/library/dataclasses.html)),
+Smart Argument Suite (`smart-arg`) is a slim and handy Python library that help one work safely and conveniently with the arguments that are represented by the immutable argument class ([`NameTuple`](https://docs.python.org/3.7/library/typing.html?highlight=namedtuple#typing.NamedTuple) or [`dataclass`](https://docs.python.org/3.7/library/dataclasses.html)),